ciml-org/ciml-summer-institute-2022/3.3_conda_environments_and_jupyter_notebooks_on_expanse/README.md

 > You should see the Satellite Reserver Proxy Servive page launch in your browser.

-5. In your Zoom session, select "Yes" under the Reactions after you complete these steps.
+5. In your Zoom session, select "Yes" under Reactions after you complete these steps.

 ## TASK 1B: Run Notebooks in Jupyter Lab